 By setting up a conservatorship or guardianship, you will become the legal authority for your loved one.
-This will come in handy when dealing with third parties who could potentially take advantage of a special needs person.
+This will come in handy when dealing with third parties who could potentially take advantage of the situation.
 Under your watch, the likelihood of your loved one being financially or physically abused is significantly lessened.

 Before becoming a legal guardian or conservator, you must have a court hearing in front of a judge.
-You must also appear before a judge before making any major decisions.
+You must also appear before a judge before making certain major decisions.
 If the judge approves your decision, then you can take action on behalf of your loved one.

 Can Special Needs Trust Planning Help A Disabled Person Keep Government Benefits?

 Creating a special needs trust is a great way to protect your disabled loved one.
 There are income and asset limits for a number of public benefits, most notably Social Security Supplemental Security Income (SSI).
 Moreover, a disabled person that qualifies for SSI will normally automatically qualify for Medicaid (administered by MassHealth) healthcare benefits.
 Without proper trust planning, assets left to a disabled loved one at death can result in the disabled person losing SSI, Medicaid, and other government benefits.
 Considering the value of these government benefits, the assets left to a disabled loved one often pale in comparison.
 Thus, a well-meaning but uninformed parent of a disabled child can significantly harm that child without proper planning.